 In warmer climates, perennials grow continuously.
 In seasonal climates, their growth is limited to the growing season.
 For example, in temperate regions a perennial plant may grow and bloom during the warm part of the year, with the foliage dying back in the winter.
 These plants are deciduous perennials.
 Regrowth is from existing stem tissue.
 In some species, perennials retain their foliage all year round; these are evergreen perennials.
 Come in and take a look around.
 We've always got something pretty, perky and persuasive in the perennial line.

 Sweet Flag.
-This little perennial from Japan forms a clump of flattened green leaves with cream margins on short rhizomes both of which have a sweet cinnamon fragrance, especially when dried.
+This little perennial from Japan forms a clump of flattened green leaves on short rhizomes both of which have a sweet cinnamon fragrance, especially when dried.
 Ideal for boggy spots or at pond/stream edges.
 Quite hardy and easy to grow.
 Semi-evergreen.

 This dwarf variety developed in NZ is highly valued as it does not easily set seed.
 With a generous flowering habit and rounded flower heads that are shaded an intense blue it is a worthy garden plant.
 Easy to grow.
 Happiest in sun but will tolerate part shade.
 Perennial.
 PVRHOM162